Creative Learning Place Instructors

 And now Math Circle cometh to CLP.
 Be warned!

 Bridey graduated from the Audubon Expedition Institute at Lesley University.
 AEI fosters ecological awareness through immersion in a variety of environments and cultures, critical reflection and experiential learning communities.
 With this unique school her dorm was a tent and her classrooms included forests, rivers, canyons, native lands and a magical school bus (literally).
+She continued her education in functional medicine through the Functional Nutrition Alliance.
+During her learning practicum she was able to apply her knowledge in the Wellness Department at Rainbow Acres in Mar Vista.
 She spent a decade teaching and learning from the migrant farm working community where she supervised a Family Literacy Program for families and children (birth-8yrs) and co-directed a summer school program for migrant youth (K-H.S.)
 Her experience with Waldorf education and Non-violent Communication techniques allows her the perspective to provide an empathetic and imaginative environment for learners.
-She is excited about the idea of food as medicine and prepares meals using the many treasures from her vibrant backyard garden alongside her 2yr old son and seed saving husband.
+She is excited about the idea of food as medicine and prepares meals & remedies using the many treasures from her vibrant backyard garden alongside her children, husband & 5 other fabulous humans in their communal living space.

-Hyla Rachwal is a former homeschooler and recent graduate from Cal State, Long Beach with a B.A. in Women’s Studies and a minor in Spanish.
-She has a lot of experience teaching and working with children at summer camps, leadership seminars, and pre-schools.
+Hyla Rachwal is a former homeschooler and she has been teaching at CLP since 2018.
+She has a B.A. from Cal State, Long Beach in Women’s Studies with a minor in Spanish.
+Hyla has a lot of experience teaching and working with children at summer camps, leadership seminars, and pre-schools.
 She has also worked extensively with students who have diverse abilities.
 Hyla spent her Junior year studying in Argentina and Spain, which broadened her world view and deepened her knowledge on global issues, geography, and culture.
 Hyla is passionate about human rights and has dreams to become a human rights attorney.
 She recognizes the importance of fostering a passion in learning and teaching students how to write and think critically.

 Steve Rachwal was a home school dad for 17 years; and an image maker specializing in graphic design, photography, illustration and writing/editing for longer than that.
 He has created over 30 book designs and over 200 book covers for a wide range of clients, including Random House, Chronicle Books, The Los Angeles County Museum of Art, The J. Paul Getty Museum of Art, John Wiley & Sons, etc. etc. He focuses on helping each student discover their own passions and guides them to find creative ways to express themselves.
-He is currently on the faculty of Loyola Marymount University where he teaches typography in the art department.
+He is currently on the faculty of Middlesex College where he teaches online in the art department.
+His website is rachwal.com.

 College and Career Counselor